Frequently Asked Questions

 I've taken classes outside of Lane that seem similar to the prerequisites.
 Will the program accept my previous coursework?

 Course equivalencies must be applied for and evaluated.
 This is the responsibility of the student.
-Steps are outlined on page 2 of the Dental Assisting application.
+Information and a course transfer tool can be found on the Transferring Credits information page.
+Steps are also outlined on page 2 of the Dental Assisting application information packet.

 How many students does the program accept each year?